obada-foundation/obadafoundation.github.io/marketing/faq.md

 **9. What if the device cannot communicate?
 (I.e., “bricked”?)**
 1. Ideally, the device will be able to communicate to the ITAD's systems directly.
 2. If the device does not power up, in some cases, its USN may be accessible electronically, via USB or similar technology.
-3. If the device is unable to communicate, and the USN is printed on the device, Optical Character Recognition (OCR) may be used to read the USN.
+3. If the device is unable to communicate, the USN may be printed on the device in a 12N QR code
+4. If there is no 12N QR code, Optical Character Recognition (OCR) may be used to read the USN.
-4. If OCR fails, a person may be able to read and type the USN.
+5. If OCR fails, a person may be able to read and type the USN.
-5. If the USN is not present, OCR may be used to read in the information required to generate the USN.
+6. If the USN is not present, OCR may be used to read in the information required to generate the USN.

+**10. Where are the uploaded files stored?
+Can anyone find them and look at them?**
+The files are encrypted, so if anyone were to find them, they would not be able to open them or understand them.
+The files are stored using a system called Inter-Planetary File Storage, or IPFS.
+IPFS stores the files in separate pieces, scattered over many servers, but the entire file is accessible from a single address.

 </details>